Naoko-Scripts/nk-starterpack/README.md

 ## 📜 License
 FREE RELEASE - Can be used for personal or server use.

-## Support & Donations
-If you like this script, consider supporting me on Ko-fi!
-☕ Support me on Ko-Fi: https://ko-fi.com/naokoscripts

 ---
 **Enjoy!
 Don't forget to give credit if you share! 🚀**